 A success timeline featuring the most significant achievements of Jesse Jackson.

-Jesse Jackson is a prominent American civil rights activist, politician, and Baptist minister.
-Rising to prominence under Martin Luther King Jr., he has been a consistent voice for civil rights for over 70 years.
+Jesse Louis Jackson is a prominent American civil rights activist, politician, and Baptist minister.
+He rose to prominence as a protégé of Martin Luther King Jr. during the Civil Rights Movement and has remained a leading figure in civil rights advocacy for decades.
 He served as a shadow delegate and senator for the District of Columbia from 1991 to 1997.
-Jackson is the father of former U.S. Representative Jesse Jackson Jr. and current U.S. Representative Jonathan Jackson.
+Jackson is also the father of former U.S. Representative Jesse Jackson Jr. and current U.S. Representative Jonathan Jackson.

-In 1971, Ebony Magazine named Jesse Jackson to its list of the "100 most influential black Americans".
+In 1971, Jesse Jackson was named to Ebony Magazine's "100 most influential black Americans" list.

 In 1979, Jesse Jackson received the Jefferson Award for Greatest Public Service Benefiting the Disadvantaged.

-In 1983, Jesse Jackson traveled to Syria and made a personal appeal to Syrian President Hafez al-Assad, securing the release of captured American pilot Navy Lt.
+In 1983, Jesse Jackson traveled to Syria and successfully negotiated with President Hafez al-Assad for the release of captured American pilot Navy Lt.
 Robert Goodman.
-Goodman had been shot down over Lebanon while on a mission to bomb Syrian positions.

-On January 4, 1984, after Jesse Jackson secured the release of Navy Lt.
+On January 4, 1984, after Jesse Jackson successfully negotiated the release of Navy Lt.
 Robert Goodman from Syria, President Reagan welcomed both Jackson and Goodman to the White House.
-This event boosted Jackson's popularity and served as a springboard for his 1984 presidential run.
+This event increased Jackson's popularity and served as a springboard for his 1984 presidential run.

-In June 1984, Jesse Jackson successfully negotiated the release of 22 Americans who were being held in Cuba, after receiving an invitation from Cuban President Fidel Castro.
+In June 1984, Jesse Jackson, upon invitation by Fidel Castro, negotiated the release of 22 Americans who were being held in Cuba.

-In 1988, the NAACP awarded Jesse Jackson its President's Award.
+In 1988, Jesse Jackson was awarded the NAACP's President's Award.

 In 1991, Jesse Jackson received the American Whig-Cliosophic Society's James Madison Award for Distinguished Public Service.

-In 1991, on the eve of the Persian Gulf War, Jesse Jackson traveled to Iraq to plead with Saddam Hussein for the release of foreign nationals held as a "human shield," successfully securing the release of several British and 20 American individuals.
+In 1991, on the eve of the Persian Gulf War, Jesse Jackson traveled to Iraq to plead with Saddam Hussein for the release of foreign nationals held as a "human shield", securing the release of several British and 20 American individuals.

 In 1999, Jesse Jackson received the Golden Doves for Peace journalistic prize awarded by the Italian Research Institute Archive Disarmo.